Sanjitha-Manivelan/hack-club-3/README.md

 I've created a website that discusses dog treats and how to use them, and I coded it in HTML, CSS, and JavaScript.

-I created the magic squares game where the numbers on the board must be consecutive and each number can only appear once.
-Also the sum of the numbers in each row, column, and diagonals must be the same.

 I wanted to educate dog owners on how they can use dog treats to train their dogs and share more information on dog treats!

 I made this project by following multiple tutorials and coded the rest with my own knowledge and eventhough there were lots of errors I am really happy with the final product!